-Honesty and Integrity: Central Arizona AppraisersWe consider what we do as a profession.
-The rigors of becoming a licensed appraiser have become more difficult than ever before.
-That's why it goes without question these days that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
+Appraising is a profession, and appraisers are professionals.
+Requirements to become a licensed appraiser have increased more than ever in the past.
+That's why it goes without question these days that real estate appraisal can certainly be called a profession rather than a trade.
 In our field, as with any profession, we are bound by ethical considerations.

-Appraisers may also have fiduciary obligations to third parties, including homeowners, buyers and sellers, or others.
+Appraisers can frequently have fiduciary obligations to third parties, including homeowners, both sellers and buyers, or others.
 Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+An appraiser's fiduciary responsibility is restricted to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-There are also ethical rules that have nothing to do with clients and others.
-For example, appraisers must store their work files for at least five years - at Central Arizona Appraisers you can rest assured that we abide by that rule.
+Appraisers also have standards outside of boundaries of clients and others.
+For example, appraisers must keep their work files for a minimum of five years - something else Central Arizona Appraisers takes very seriously.

-Finally, the Uniform Standards of Professional Appraisal Practice (or simply "USPAP") clearly defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)", "a direction in assignment results that favors the cause of the client", or "the amount of a value opinion" in addition to other situations We follow these rules to the letter which means you can be at ease knowing we are going above and beyond to get you an accurate home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are working hard to objectively determine the home or property value.

-With Central Arizona Appraisers, you won't have any doubts that you're getting 100 percent ethical, professional service.
+With Central Arizona Appraisers, you won't have any doubts that you're getting 100 percent ethical, honest service.